Queensland Youth Strategy

 - gain the knowledge and skills needed to prepare for a future job market (Building block 4—Educating into employment).

-The Queensland Youth Strategy 2020–21 highlights report (PDF, 993KB) provides a snapshot of the achievements across the Strategy’s four building blocks and demonstrates our commitment to listening to the views of young people during the 2020–2021 reporting period.
+The Queensland Youth Strategy highlights report provides a snapshot of the achievements across the Strategy’s four building blocks and demonstrates our commitment to listening to the views of young people.

 The world has changed a lot since the current Queensland Youth Strategy was released in 2017, so we’re developing a new strategy to ensure the present needs of young Queenslanders (aged 12–25) are met by a government that listens.